My Home Page with Links to My Other Book

 instances where deception is sufficiently beneficial, for example, ignoring

-hinting that value claims, in particular ends, can not be facts or arrived at
+hints that value claims, in particular ends (as in means and ends), can not be facts or arrived at

 from other facts.

-Getting into the inner workings of motives for a faulty reason or action is
+benefits arising from the study of self-deception.
+Pointing out reasoning errors--straw person, missing quantification, gambler's fallacy, etc.--and leaving it at that is easier.
+Getting into the inner workings of motives for a faulty conclusion or action is

 problematic.

-language of self-deception, the study of self-deception appears to have some
+language of self-deception, the study of self-deception may have some

 benefits.
-One does not have to make ressentiment a part of everyday vocabulary
+You need not make ressentiment a part of everyday vocabulary

 to appreciate thinking about how bad hierarchies of values can be constructed.

-The ideas here are an aid in self-examination, but the land of self-deception
+The ideas herein aid self-examination, but the land of self-deception

 deciding which theory of self-deception is best, if any.
 Instead, it explores